Secretary’s Report for 2022

-We managed to get our season started as normal in April this year and I would like to thank Ivan and the guys in the shop for their sterling efforts in selling the permits over the phone and posting them out.
-As I said last year our rents still need to be paid before April each year and that is a substantial amount.
+Whilst still under the influence of Covid we at least managed to get our season started as normal in April this year and I would like to thank Ivan and the guys in the shop for their sterling efforts in selling the permits over the phone and posting them out as well as selling them over the counter.
+As I said last year our rents still need to be paid before April each year and that is usually over £28,000 every year, a substantial amount.

 We were unable to run our annual competition due to Covid regulations and to keep people safe this was for the best.
 Unfortunately, we will be unable to have the competition this coming year as well.

-Two of the Association Committee members are still Directors on the Strule Trust and we had two schemes completed on the upper reaches of the River Camowen in line with salmonid enhancement directives as laid down by NASCO.
-Approx. £27,000 was spent on the schemes.
-Several more schemes are in the pipeline this year with a possible spend in the region of £80,000.
+Two of the Association Committee members are still Directors on the Strule Trust and we had three schemes completed on the upper reaches of the River Camowen and Drumragh in line with salmonid enhancement directives as laid down by NASCO.
+Approx. £80,000 was spent on the schemes.
+We ourselves working in conjunction with the Loughs Agency had a spend of £14,500 on the Drumragh with soft engineering and revetment work carried out along with riparian fencing and tree planting.
+I would like to offer our sincere thanks to Seamus Cullinan and Andy Sides for all the work on finding and assistance in getting grants.

 We do hope members will continue with catch and release practises that prevailed so much over the last few years and I can only thank those who practised catch and release and promoted this as the most positive way forward to help declining salmon numbers.
 I know that many of our younger members are great advocates for catch and release choosing to return all the salmon they catch carefully.
 The figures from our returns show this to be a great effort by many anglers.